 Catherine attended many births and connected midwifery with folk herbalism as she moved towards childbirth education.
 She gave birth to her own children and continued with the birthing movement as an educator.
 Catherine purchased WishGarden Herbs from another midwife and friend in 1987.
 The formulas are made the old fashion way, inspired by folk herbalism still to this day!

 WishGarden Herb's liquid herbal extractions are popular with modern midwives as they support a woman's fertility and health through each stage of pregnancy, to delivery, and postpartum.

 Fertility Prep is formulated with herbs to support optimum fertility.
 It is traditionally used during the months prior to conception.

-Calm-A-Tum Morning Sickness is formulated for pregnancy and made with gentle herbs like peach leaf to support the liver and quell the discomforts of morning sickness.
+Morning Sickness Nausea Relief is formulated for pregnancy and made with gentle herbs like peach leaf to support the liver and quell the discomforts of morning sickness.

 Pregnancy can have many challenges from day-to-day, so promoting serenity and relaxation is most important.
-Stress Release for Pregnancy is perfect for dealing with common stressors, a worried mind, or emotional tensions.
+Stress Release Tension Tamer for Pregnancy is perfect for dealing with common stressors, a worried mind, or emotional tensions.
 Passionflower, Milky Oats tops, and Lemon Balm combine beautifully to support nervous system health.

-AfterEase After Birth Contractions is another tried and true combination made with Cramp Bark, black haw, Motherwort, and yarrow.
+AfterEase For After Birth Contractions is another tried and true combination made with Cramp Bark, black haw, Motherwort, and yarrow.
 It can be used topically or orally to soothe afterbirth contractions and discomforts.
 Women have reported that it is the only thing they carried around from room to room besides their baby!